Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 Singapore PFIC Core FAQ

-Can I make a Mark-to-Market (MTM) election on Ireland-domiciled UCITS ETFs?
+Can I make a Mark-to-Market election on UCITS ETFs?

 Sources and References